joseavr/cheat-sheets/ocaml/OCAML Intro.md

 ```

 # Side Effects
+Side effects are changes that occur as a result of executing a code block.
+These changes may include modifications to variables or objects outside of the function scope, changes to the state of the program, or even external systems such as files or networks.

+Side effects can cause several problems in programming such as
+- Debugging issues
+- Predictability
+- Readability and maintainability
+-  Testing

+## Example
 $f ( x ) + f ( x ) + f ( x ) = 3 * f ( x )$

 - However, if we run the code above, then